 The snapshot below is from our tutorial app.
-I recommend you to download the source of this application ListBlocks.zip from the Downloads page and try it in an emulator so you will have a better understanding of list manipulation.
-In the source, I have added a plenty of comments for you to easily understand the implementation.
+I recommend you to download the source of this application ListBlocks.aia from the Downloads page and try it on an emulator or on a device so you will have better understanding of list manipulation.
+In the source, I have added plenty of comments for you to easily understand the implementation.
 You should be able to see those comments once you load the source in your block editor window.

 Note that the comments in yellow in the image above are not part of the application.

 Creating a list is as simple as this-

 We have just created four empty lists above, named list1, list2, list3, and userList. "create empty list" block can be found in Lists drawer in your blocks editor.
 Those lists are currently empty as we haven't added any items yet.
 Note, you can also use "make a list" block to create an empty list.
 Just don't put any item when using "make a list" block for creating empty list like this-

 What if you don't want to create an empty list, rather you want to create a list with items in it?
 Well, no worries.
 You can use "make a list" block to do so.

 In the above image, we used "make a list" block to create a list named myList with three items - Apple, Banana, and Guava.
 If we didn't put any item in the make a list block, it would create an empty list just like the way we did with create empty list block.
 Note that, you can put as many items as you want in make a list.